Our favourite eCommerce designs of 2019

-Once you have your website up and running, you should ideally have a fresh pair of eyes browse through your ecommerce design and critique accordingly.
+Once you have your website up and running, you should ideally have a fresh pair of eyes to browse through your eCommerce design and critique accordingly.
 You can either ask a friend or even hire someone to act as a customer and provide vital feedback on what works well and what improvements could potentially be made.
-Once you have this information, you can make the required amendments to make your website the best version as possible.
+Once you have this information, you can make the required amendments to make your website the best version possible.

 Make sure your branding is spot on

 Trust plays a huge factor when people buy products online.
 Most commonly, consumers actively look to purchase from established brands as these are tried, tested and ultimately more trustworthy than a business which is unfamiliar to them.
 Sadly, the chances are you won’t reach ‘John Lewis’ status any time soon, which is all the more reason for you to put major planning into your branding as it will be the blueprint for your business.
 A strong brand is more likely to be trusted by potential customers.

 Devising a brand strategy for your company can be challenging as the idea is for you to be unique and stand out from your competitors.
 An effective technique would be to ask yourself several questions in the planning process to deter what direction your brand should take, examples could be:

 What is our unique selling point?

 How would I sum up our brand in three words?

 What do I respond well to on the eCommerce websites I purchase from?